 - Saves water: Raising animals as livestock have huge demands of water, way more than what’s needed to cultivate vegetables or grains.
 An estimated 1,800 to 2,500 gallons of water go into a single pound of beef.
 Can you believe that?!

-No, but really.
 I promise you that doing just ONE DAY per week is not a big hassle, and it will help you develop a new relationship with your food that you could not even think possible.
 It will make you more appreciative of the options you have, and help you develop your creativity in the kitchen (even if cooking is not your thing).

 Make sure you include TONS of veggies and leafy green on your Meatless Monday, as opposed to loading on carbs and meatless processed foods.
-Eat as close to Mother Nature as possible and fill your plate with lots of colors, I promise you, you’ll strat feeling lighter, more energetic, your skin will start glowing!
+Eat as close to Mother Nature as possible and fill your plate with lots of colors, I promise you, you’ll start feeling lighter, more energetic, your skin will start glowing!

-And because I want you benefiting from doing Meatless Monday ASAP, here’s one of my all-time “go to” recipe, which I do pretty much on a weekly basis.
+And because I want you benefiting from doing Meatless Monday ASAP, here’s one of my all-time “go-to” recipe, which I do pretty much on a weekly basis.